 In this post, I'll explore the difference between network and security segmentation, concentrating on the data center and how network segmentation has been misdirected to address security requirements.

-Faced with the inevitability of a breach, the only realistic protection is to build more walls around critical applications – or as Illumio’s Head of Cybersecurity Strategy, Nathaniel Gleicher, says: “Control the terrain” so that bad actors can’t move around freely inside your data center and cloud.
+Faced with the inevitability of a breach, the only realistic protection is to build more walls around critical applications - or "control the terrain" so that bad actors can't move around freely inside your data center and cloud.

 Controlling the terrain requires a new form of segmentation.